aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 - Inflight service and baggage handling were consistent strengths across all flight classes, while inflight Wi-Fi and ease of online booking were recurring weaknesses, highlighting digital experience as a key improvement area.
 - Overall passenger satisfaction was below 50%, showing clear room for improvement.
-- Higher Overall Service Score was strongly associated with higher satisfaction.
+- Higher Overall Service Score was strongly associated with higher satisfaction rate.
-- Centauri Airlines’ average Overall Service Score was approximately 3.28, placing it in a moderate score band.
+- Centauri Airlines’ average Overall Service Score was approximately 3.28, placing it in the 3.00-3.49 OSS band.
 - Passenger volume was concentrated mainly in the 25–54 age range.
+There's no significant variation as to how different age groups rate us.
-- Satisfaction appeared higher on longer-haul flights, but this may be partly explained by a higher proportion of Business Class passengers.
+- Higher satisfaction on longer-haul flights appears largely driven by a greater concentration of Business Class passengers, who reported higher service ratings and therefore were more likely to be satisfied.
 - Loyal passengers had a higher satisfaction rate than non-loyal passengers, but satisfaction among loyal passengers was still below 50%.

 ---